-I love tea and drink gallons of the stuff.
-I have a fascination for tea plantations as my grandparents were tea planters in Sri Lanka back in the 1930s, so I was looking forward to our next stop, the Boh tea plantation and factory.
+I love tea and drink gallons of the stuff, so I was looking forward to our next stop, the Boh tea plantation and factory.
 Still a working tea plantation but very much marketed as a tourist attraction.
 The plantation stretches for some 800 hectares sadly the stunning vistas are punctuated by the blots on the landscape which are the poly-tunnels (mostly growing pretty tasteless strawberries).
 So profitable is this crop that they are still turning over more land in the highlands to their production.

 Despite this, the tea bushes stretching like a green carpet across the rolling hills makes for impressive views.
 The factory wasn’t that interesting really but we did watch an good documentary film on the history of the plantation.
 After having to wait around for half an hour for two of our number who had gone awol ( the manners of some people!) , we head back to Tanah Rata.
 By now it is Friday afternoon and the traffic has increased exponentially as the hordes of weekenders arrive in their 4x4s.
 The place is completely gridlocked.

 So glad we didn’t manage to get those rooms for the next two nights!